sudeeprp/rapa-home/archived-contributions.md

 # Archived contributions

-These contributions are archived, since they are available off-the-shelf now.
+These contributions are available off-the-shelf now.

 ## Specification using LLM